 In a world that allows the likes of Coca-Cola to influence policy at the highest levels, there is clearly something significantly out of balance.
-So long as there are astronomical profits to be made, anywhere on the planet (or even the solar system), corporations will continue to run amok with Earthly resources, to bend and break laws, and to spread their toxicity, infecting the minds and bodies of humans wherever they can — until they’re caught or shut down.
-Yet they can afford the fees and penalties.
+So long as there are astronomical profits to be made, anywhere on the planet (or even the solar system), corporations will continue to run amok with Earthly resources, to influence, bend and break laws, and to spread their toxicity, manipulating and harming the lives of humans wherever they go — until they’re exposed, caught or shut down.
+But, they can afford to pay the fees and penalties.
 They have teams of lawyers on staff.
 They have lobbyists, consultants, analysts, salespeople, and virtually unlimited financial resources to keep doing as they please.
 They seem untouchable, and that is the big lie.

 There appears to be a tipping point in any corporate entity (and, historically, in every nation/state/empire) — which has been made quite evident by today’s tech giants.
 The more successful and enormous their venture, the more likely they will become evil — or the more likely they will shift toward behaviors that ensure some form of self-termination.
 Why is that?
 It can’t be just about money, right?
 Are these amoral, MBA-toting people that delusional, wilfully ignorant, cognitively and emotionally inept?
 Is it simply historical amnesia?
 In what reality is it justifiable to seek profits and power over the health and wellbeing of an entire species (or race)?
 In ours, apparently.
 Companies derived of the old business models will continue to suffer this inevitable ethical malady.